cilium/cilium/Documentation/bpf/progtypes.rst

     Examples for writing and loading XDP programs are included in the `bpf_dev` section under the respective tools.

 ..
-[1] XDP for sfc available via out of tree driver as of kernel 4.17, but will be upstreamed soon.
-..
 [2] Some BPF helper functions such as retrieving the current CPU number will not be available in an offloaded setting.